Skip to content

 Introduction

 Bookmarks are named pointers to revisions (just like branches are in Git).
 You can move them without affecting the target revision's identity.
 Bookmarks automatically move when revisions are rewritten (e.g. by jj rebase).
 You can pass a bookmark's name to commands that want a revision as argument.
-For example, jj new main will create a new revision on top of the "main" bookmark.
-Use jj bookmark list to list bookmarks and jj bookmark to create, move, or delete bookmarks.
+For example, jj new main will create a new revision on top of the main bookmark.
+Use jj bookmark list to list bookmarks and jj bookmark <subcommand> to create, move, or delete bookmarks.
 There is currently no concept of an active/current/checked-out bookmark.

 Remotes and tracked bookmarks